nathanwilk7/Website/documentation/Sources/MySQL.md

 This adapter allows mapping existing tables on a remote MariaDB or MySQL database into the schema of Polypheny-DB.
 One adapter can map multiple tables.
 This allows push-down of larger portions of a query.
 While the schema must be static and cannot be changed with Polypheny-DB, the data on the remote tables can be updated independently of Polypheny-DB.
 Polypheny-DB connects to the remote database system as a client and providing full support for transactions.

+Please note that for license reasons, this adapter is not part of packed releases.
+{:.message}

 ## Adapter Settings